B2. Operations

 Then tell them to place the darts on the chosen numbers and to write down all the possible combinations as they go along, following the structure of the number sentences in the previous activity.

 When teams have completed the task, ask them to write down the combinations of the numbers they have chosen on a large sheet of paper.
-Tell students that the numbers must be legible from a distance and that the content of the chart must be clear and precise so that other students can understand their reasoning during the mathematical exchange.
+Tell students that the numbers must be legible from a distance and that the content of the chart must be clear and precise so that other students can understand their reasoning during the mathematical conversation.

 Consolidation of Learning